joshuandwilliams/CDAScorer/docs/_pages/scoring_meeting.md

 ---
 permalink: /scoring_meeting/
-title: "Instructions for Banfield Scoring Meeting 27/03/2023"
+title: "Instructions for Banfield Group Scoring"
 classes: wide
 toc: True
 ---

+There is a video form of this tutorial at: YOUTUBE LINK HERE.

 ## Step 1: Make sure you're connected to Eduroam and the shared drive.